tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/备份与回档/回档数据库_intl_en.md

 1. Data is exported from the MySQL replica and imported to the cold backup system daily.
 2. To roll back databases or tables, request for a temp rollback instance from the rollback system.
 Export the cold data from the cold backup system and import it to the temp rollback instance (types of imported data vary with the rollback methods).
 3. Establish a source-replica relationship between the rollback instance and MySQL source instance, set the rollback time, and specify the databases or tables to be rolled back.
-4. Replicate the databases or tables after rollback to the MySQL source instance.
+4. Replicate the rollback databases or tables to the MySQL source instance.

 ## Feature Limits
 - Only source instances can be rolled back.
 Read-Only replicas or disaster recovery instances cannot be rolled back.